Middle Texas Gulf Coast

 Hazel Bazemore Park

 This park is famous for it's "HawkWatch" event each Fall.
 From the comfort and high position of the park's raised viewing platforms, visitors can watch the hundreds of migrating hawks as they pass through the area.
 This park has so much more to offer than just the hawks!
 There are several small ponds perfect for upclose and personal shots of wintering ducks and other shore birds; there is a fabulous boardwalk through a wooded area towards the back of the park, another boardwalk and viewing platform that extends over the marsh, and a hiking trail that weaves through the low hills.
+Next to the hawk viewing platform is a fabulous water feature and bird blind that attracts a wide variety of local birds including green jays, great kiskadees, northern cardinals, olive sparrows, thrashers, and other seasonal and migrating birds.

 Three Rivers, Texas